mBlinkii/mMediaTag/README.md

 - Built directly into the ElvUI options UI under `ElvUI > mMT`
 - Modular setup so you can enable only the parts you actually use
-- Extensive portrait customization for modern ElvUI layouts
+- Extensive portrait customization for ElvUI layouts
 - Dock icons that work with ElvUI datatext bars, including custom dock setups
 - Optional integration with `Details` and `ElvUI_JiberishIcons`
 - Localization files for `deDE`, `enUS`, `esES`, `esMX`, `frFR`, `itIT`, `koKR`, `ptBR`, `ruRU`, `zhCN`, and `zhTW`